czipperz/b/README.md

     $ . b /home/czipperz/dotfiles

-Use b to go down directories (note that this has lower priority than using normal `cd`)
+Use b to go down directories (note that this has lower priority than using normal `cd`), using named directories or `......` patterns

     DIRECTORY               COMMANDS AND OUTPUT
     ~/tests/czipperz/stuff  $ pwd